 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-The Company has needed to raise capital from the sales of its securities to sustain operations.
+The Company has needed to raise capital from the sales of its equity and debt securities to sustain operations.

-In February 2012, privately-held ADMA Biologics, Inc. ("Former ADMA") completed a private placement (the "2012 Financing" or Private Investment in Public Equity, or "PIPE") to raise gross proceeds of \$17.3 million in cash in connection with, and immediately prior to the closing of the merger, (the "Merger") with an acquisition subsidiary of R&R Acquisition VI, Inc. ("ParentCo").
-In the 2012 Financing, Former ADMA issued 1,828,128 shares of its common stock at a price per share of \$9.60 to accredited investors pursuant to a securities purchase agreement dated February 13, 2012 (the "Securities Purchase Agreement").
-In lieu of repayment of senior secured promissory notes in the aggregate principal amount of \$250,000 (plus \$12,740 in accrued interest), the aggregate amount of unpaid principal and interest on the notes was invested by the holders of such notes in the 2012 Financing in exchange for shares of Former ADMA's common stock.
-Immediately prior to the Merger, (i) 3,386,454 shares of Series A preferred stock of Former ADMA were converted into 11,243,748 shares of Former ADMA's common stock after giving effect to cumulative anti-dilution adjustments and accrued dividends, and 4,835,224 shares of Former ADMA's Series A preferred stock issued in December 2011 upon the conversion of convertible notes were converted into an equal number of shares of Former ADMA's common stock and (ii) the shares of common stock of Former ADMA were reverse split at a ratio of 1-for-6.8 (the "Reverse Split").
-All of the then issued and outstanding shares of Former ADMA's common stock, including the common stock issued in the 2012 Financing and including the shares of Former ADMA's Series A preferred stock converted as described above, were automatically exchanged into 5,843,613 shares of ParentCo's common stock at a 1:1 exchange ratio and as adjusted for the 0.27-for-1 stock dividend paid on the ParentCo common stock in April 2013.
-All warrants, options and other rights to purchase or acquire shares of Former ADMA's common stock outstanding immediately prior to the Merger, including the warrants issued to the placement agent in the 2012 Financing (the "Placement Agent Warrants") and including the additional options granted to Adam S. Grossman, CEO, under his new employment agreement, were converted into warrants, options or other rights, as the case may be, to purchase an aggregate of 486,893 shares of ParentCo's common stock at the same exercise prices (subsequently adjusted for the stock dividend) and 3,107,648 of the 3,175,000 shares of ParentCo's common stock held by the stockholders of ParentCo immediately prior to the Merger were canceled such that these stockholders were left owning 67,352 shares of common stock, not including the 111,589 shares issuable upon exercise of the Placement Agent Warrants, held by an affiliate of one of such stockholders and certain of its employees.
-See Note 7, Subsequent Event, pertaining to the stock dividend.
+In February 2012, privately-held ADMA Biologics, Inc. ("Former ADMA") completed a private placement (the "2012 Financing") to raise gross proceeds of \$17.3 million in cash in connection with and immediately prior to the closing of the merger (the "Merger") with an acquisition of a reporting shell company ("ParentCo").
+In the 2012 Financing, Former ADMA issued shares of its common stock at a price per share of \$9.60 to accredited investors pursuant to a securities purchase agreement dated February 13, 2012 (the "Securities Purchase Agreement").
+In lieu of repayment of senior secured promissory notes, the aggregate amount of unpaid principal and interest on the notes was invested by the holders in the 2012 Financing in exchange for shares of Former ADMA's common stock.
+Immediately prior to the Merger, (i) shares of Series A preferred stock of Former ADMA were converted into shares of Former ADMA's common stock after giving effect to cumulative anti-dilution adjustments and accrued dividends, and (ii) the shares of common stock of Former ADMA were reverse split at a ratio of 1-for-6.8 (the "Reverse Split").
+All of the then issued and outstanding shares of Former ADMA's common stock dividend paid on the ParentCo common stock in April 2013.
+All warrants, options and other rights to purchase or acquire shares of Former ADMA's common stock outstanding immediately prior to the Merger were converted into warrants, options or other rights, as the case may be, to purchase shares of ParentCo's common stock at the same exercise prices (subsequently adjusted for the stock dividend) and the shares of ParentCo's common stock held by the stockholders of ParentCo immediately prior to the Merger were canceled.